 Because tap water in Thailand can make you sick, use bottled water even when brushing your teeth.

 Temples are considered holy places, and everyone is required to dress modestly.
 Both men and women should cover their knees and shoulders.
 You will not be allowed to enter the temple if you are dressed inappropriately.
-Remove your shoes before entering a temple, a home, or even some stores.

 When visiting markets, you can barter with the locals to get a better price.
 Tipping is appreciated when you receive excellent service.
-Locals are paid very little, so even 20 Baht, which may seem insignificant to us, is appreciated by them.

 Disrespecting the Thai Royal Family can result in incarceration.
 Show reverence for monks and Buddha images.